BurdaMagazinOrg/thunder-distribution/modules/thunder_taxonomy/README.md

 # Thunder taxonomy

-This modules contains configuration to Thunder's site-structure.
+This module contains configuration to Thunder's site-structure.
 By default Thunder offers 2 different taxonomies.

 ### Channel
 The channel taxonomy represents the overall site-structure.
 It enables you to cluster your content for different topics.